ZenIDTeam/ZenID-android-sample/README.md

 FaceLivenessState:
     - LOOK_AT_ME = Look in the camera.
-    - TURN_HEAD = Slowly turn your head from side to side.
+    - TURN_HEAD = Slowly turn your head to LEFT and RIGHT.
     - SMILE = Smile to the camera or move your mouth.
     - DONE = The scanning is done.